abelectronicsuk/ABElectronics_Python_Libraries/ServoPi/README.md

 low_limit = Pulse length in milliseconds for the lower servo limit. (default = 1.0ms)
 high_limit = Pulse length in milliseconds for the upper servo limit. (default = 2.0ms)
 reset = True: reset the servo controller and turn off all channels .
 False: initialise with existing servo positions and frequency. (default = true)
+bus: I2C bus number (integer).
+If no value is set the class will try to find the i2c bus automatically using the device name.

 Functions:
 ----------